 2. Choose where to invest in the BEL 20 Index

 - Brokers & trading platforms.
-Brokers and other online trading platforms offer easy-to-use tools that enable you to invest in the BEL 20 Index.
-Online brokers also offer low transaction fees, making them attractive for all investors – especially higher-frequency traders.
+Brokers and other online trading platforms offer easy-to-use tools and low transaction fees, making them attractive for all investors – especially higher-frequency traders.
 On the downside, online brokers tend not to offer much investment advice, so if you’re looking for more active help then you’ll want to consider other investing options.

 - Robo advisors.
 Robo advisors rely on algorithms to execute trades, and come with affordable transaction fees.
 Many robo advisors will also allow you to discuss your investment strategy with an advisor to help you hone your investing plans.
 That makes a robo advisor an effective hybrid approach, but still one that’s more hands-off than investing through a licensed financial advisor.

 - Financial advisors.
 Investing with a financial advisor is the most interactive way to buy into the BEL 20 Index.
 Financial advisors will thoroughly go over your options for investing in the BEL 20 Index, which less experienced investors might appreciate.
 However, this comes at premium prices, and as investing in the BEL 20 Index is a fairly simple process it might not be worth the expensive fees that financial advisors charge when investing in the BEL 20.

 - Banks.
 You can invest through your bank.
 That way, you gain the convenience of having all of your financial instruments with one institution.
 The problem is that banks tend to charge high fees but not offer much to justify them.
 Your banks won’t offer the high level of advice that a good financial advisor will give you, so if you want to save your money and get better service, it’s usually best to look elsewhere.